intel/intel-inb-manageability/docs/Scheduled Manifest Parameters.md

 ### SingleSchedule

+- **job_id**: Assigned by MJunct to track each individual schedule request.
+In the format of an abbreviated job type descriptor (4-9 characters) followed by a UUID.
 - **start_time** (optional): The start time of the schedule, represented as a dateTime.
 - **end_time** (optional): The end time of the schedule, represented as a dateTime.

 ### RepeatedSchedule

+- **job_id**: Assigned by MJunct to track each individual schedule request.
+In the format of an abbreviated job type descriptor (4-9 characaters) followed by a UUID.
 - **duration**: The duration of the schedule, represented as an XML duration.
 - **cron_minutes**: The minute component of the cron schedule, using `MinutesWithinHourCronValue`.
 - **cron_hours**: The hour component of the cron schedule, using `HourWithinDayCronValue`.